JuliaAI/MLJ.jl/docs/src/adding_models_for_general_use.md

 ##### Important convention

-It is to be understood that the columns of the table `X` correspond to features and the rows to patterns.
+It is to be understood that the columns of the table `X` correspond to features and the rows to records so that a linear regression model would be written $y = X\beta$ where $\beta$ is the vector of coefficients.

 #### The fit method